igr/blog/src/content/posts/2025-08-22-interviews/index.md

 But I got the job, and I found a complete, utter mess in the project.
 They were just doing things for the sake of doing them.
 That was the first and only contract I quit after two months.

 Another example: I was asked how I would maintain the quality of a project about six minutes before the end of the interview.
-I asked: "What is quality?"
+I asked: "What is quality for you?"
 I could probably write a small book about software quality (not saying it would be correct, but I'd have something to say since I think about it a lot).
 This response wasn't in alignment with what the interviewer expected, so they never returned my call.
+I simply cannot answer that question in five minutes or less.
 C'est la vie.

 This all _feels_ fundamentally wrong.
 Alignment of ideas should not be the metric for interviews, nor should it determine a candidate's capabilities.
 We're not hiring for ideological conformity: we're supposed to be hiring for technical competence and problem-solving ability.
 When interviews become about saying the "right" buzzwords rather than demonstrating actual understanding, we've turned the hiring process into a game of corporate Simon Says.